Adolf Grünbaum: Life and career

 Grünbaum served as president of both the American Philosophical Association (Eastern Division) and the Philosophy of Science Association (two terms).
 He was the director of the Center for Philosophy of Science from 1960 to 1978.
 He was the president of the Division of Logic, Methodology and Philosophy of Science of the International Union of History and Philosophy of Science (IUHPS) in 2004–2005 and then automatically became president of the IUHPS from 2006 to 2007.
-He is also a Fellow of the American Academy of Arts and Sciences.
+He was also a Fellow of the American Academy of Arts and Sciences.

 He received the Senior U.S. Scientist Prize from the Alexander von Humboldt Foundation (Germany, 1985), the Fregene Prize for science from the Italian Parliament (1998) and the Wilbur Lucius Cross Medal for outstanding achievement from Yale University (1990).
-Also, in May 1995, he received an honorary doctorate from the University of Konstanz in Germany and, in 2013, an honorary doctorate of philosophy from the University of Cologne in Germany.
-In 2013, he received the Großes Bundesverdienstkreuz from the Federal Republic of Germany.
+Also, in May 1995, he received an honorary doctorate from the University of Konstanz in Germany.
+In 2013, he received an honorary doctorate of philosophy from the University of Cologne and the Großes Bundesverdienstkreuz from the Federal Republic of Germany.